Benson Ford: Lincoln-Mercury highlights

 Benson Ford was involved with the development of the 1949 Ford.
 The 1949 is often described by historians as "The car that saved Ford Motor Company".
 It was Ford's first vehicle not based on a pre-war design.
 Benson was on the committee that selected the final Eugene Gregorie design.
 The car was unique for its "fenderless" design and its large flat side panels.
 Benson explained the positioning of Mercury in the market in 1950, "From the viewpoint of the total Ford Motor Company, what should Ford owners graduate to?
 The next logical choice would be a Mercury."
 The Mercury version was unique from the Ford and the sleek, rakish design was based on upscale Lincoln products.
 It just looked fast.
-It was The 1949 Mercury took sales from 47,142 Mercury cars in 1948 to 301,319 for 1949, a nine-fold improvement.
+It was.
+The 1949 Mercury took sales from 47,142 Mercury cars in 1948 to 301,319 for 1949, a nine-fold improvement.
 The 1949–1951 Mercury with 110 HP was a favorite with young car enthusiasts.
 The large side panels were also perfect for after-market customization and the engine was easily modified to improve performance.
 Benson Ford accomplished the goal of making Mercury competitive in the medium priced car markets.
 Benson drove a 1950 Mercury convertible as the Indianapolis 500 pace car in 1950.
 Ford sold nearly a million Mercurys in three years.
 The Mercury also got a boost in 1955 when the coupe version was featured in the film, Rebel Without a Cause, starring James Dean.
 During his tenure Mercury introduced several innovations.
 The 1955 Montclair Sun Valley featured a tinted plexiglass panel for the front half of the roof and the Mercury Monterrey was offered with a vinyl roof.

 Racing

 On the Lincoln side, 1953, Benson oversaw a dramatic increase in horsepower from 160 to 205.
 This made Lincoln the first American production car since the 1920s to exceed the 200 hp barrier.
 Benson Ford made the decision to partner with Bill Stroup to enter a team of 1953 Lincolns in the 1952 Pan-American Road Race.
 It was a 1934 mile trek considered to be one of the toughest races on the planet.
-Lincolns capture fist, second and fourth in the touring division of the race that year.
+Lincolns capture first, second and fourth in the touring division of the race that year.
 Not content, Benson brought the winning driver to meet with Ford engineers to identify areas for improvement.
 With the improvements Lincoln captured the first four spots in 1954, the last year of the race.
-Benson's efforts were in keeping with a racing tradition started by his grandfather beat Henry Winton in the "sweepstakes" race in 1901.
+Benson's efforts were in keeping with a racing tradition started by his grandfather who beat Henry Winton in the "sweepstakes" race in 1901.
 Ford also began its NASCAR participation during Benson Ford's tenure with a mixture of Fords and Mercurys.
 Ford won the Manufacturer's Cup in 1956 and 1957.